School Bus Driver

 Are school bus drivers aloud to slam on the brakes because out bus driver her names Ethal if you loud she slams the brake also are they aloud to yell at you for being loud or listening to music?

-Asked by Isaic over 7 years ago
+Asked by Isaic almost 8 years ago

 Sorry for the delay in the answering of this question - Technically, we shouldn't be slamming on the brakes, but that being said, your behavior on the bus should reflect how you want to be treated..
 If you feel you are being mistreated by her, then report her.
 Some districts do not allow their students to listen to music on the bus because it can distract students in an emergency.
 My policy is headphones in, or the music is off, I don't want to hear what you're listening to.
 Additionally if you're being loud and obnoxious, she can tell you to quiet down because your being loud can be a distraction to her.